Yahir-AR/FormAPI-PMMP/README.md

 $window->showTo($player);
 ```

-For get the response from simple form, this is a event xD
+For get the response from modal form, this is a event xD
 ```
 use FormAPI\response\PlayerWindowResponse;
 use FormAPI\window\ModalWindowForm;